 The front hall exhibition has a display of representative artifacts from various eras.
 The hall instructs on the history of the development of civilization in Jingzhou from the Paleolithic era to the Qin and Han dynasties.
 Two thematic exhibitions have been set up.
-One of these was named as the Top Ten Antiques Exhibition in China in 1999.
+One having been named as the Top Ten Antiques Exhibition in China in 1999.

 According to written records unearthed from the tomb, the deceased man was named "Sui".
-He held the governmental post as "Wu Da Fu", and he was buried in the thirteen year of Emperor Han Wen Di (167 BC).
-This was before the female body unearthed from Changsha Mawangdui Han Tomb.
+He held the governmental post as "Wu Da Fu", and he was buried in the thirteenth year of Emperor Han Wen Di (167 BC).
+This was before a female body was unearthed from a Changsha Mawangdui Han Tomb.
 The male body has been buried in the ground for 2,000 years with unusually little decay.

 Researchers think that the preservation was caused by the deeply buried and well sealed tomb that kept out the air and water and a stable temperature.
 The coffin had fluid, 100,000 milliliters of mercury, that had an anti-bactericidal effect.